-The chosen location of the hammer impact corresponds to the location of accelerometer number 11 fixed to the translation stage.
-It was chosen to match the location of one accelerometer, because a point measurement (i.e. a measurement of H{kk}) is necessary to be able to reconstruct the full FRF matrix [1].
+The selected location of the hammer impact corresponds to the location of accelerometer number 11 fixed to the translation stage.
+It was chosen to match the location of one accelerometer, because a point measurement (i.e. a measurement of $H{kk}$ ) is necessary to be able to reconstruct the full FRF matrix [1].

-The impacts are performed in three directions, which are shown in figures 1.4a, 1.4b and 1.4c.
+The impacts were performed in three directions, as shown in figures 1.4a, 1.4b and 1.4c.